nhost/nhost-dart/packages/nhost_flutter_auth/README.md

   nhost_flutter_auth: ^1.0.0
 ```

-### Flutter 1.22.4 support
+For people affected by the Metal jank issues on iOS, we support Flutter 1.22.4

-For people affected by the Metal jank issues on iOS.
+as well:

 ```yaml
 dependencies: